Two weeks of cycling on a barge and bike tour from Paris to Bruges…..with my parents!

 Facebook is useful for some things.

 Facebook reminded me recently that 7 years ago (we – as in myself, the Mathematician, and my parents) had just finished a two week cycling tour from Paris to Bruges.

 It’s these sorts of memories that hit me hard these days, given that Dad passed away just on a year ago.
 He often said it had been one of his favourite holidays – which was a big call considering all the travelling dad had done in his life.
 Dad had seen many places in the world in his life in the Australian Navy, followed by his and mum’s midlife backpacking trip across Europe including adventures on the Trans Siberian railway, followed by his years as a travel agent with his own business.
 There weren’t many places in the world he hadn’t seen.

 How did it come about that mum and dad, in their early 70s, joined the Mathematician and I on this epic two week trip?

 Oh and did I mention that dad had Parkinson’s Disease at the time?

 It was the year of my 50th birthday, and believe me, I made sure I had a full year of celebrations that year!
-Family get-togethers on a beautiful tropical island, a fun combined 50/60 party with a great friend as well as the everyday general 50th birthday celebrations.
+Family get-togethers on a beautiful tropical island, a fun combined 50/60 party with Ros, a great friend, as well as the everyday general 50th birthday celebrations.
 It’s not every year you turn 50 when all is said and done.

 But I had always wanted to do a cycling tour in Europe.

 I put the call out to my parents and sister, inviting them to join me.
-Two of our daughters were living in the UK, and the other daughter was travelling in Europe at the time, so it was the prefect opportunity to make it a big trip!
+Two of our daughters were living in the UK, and the other daughter was travelling in Europe at the time, so it was the perfect opportunity to make it a big trip!